Case Studies

 VICTORIA FRENCH

-Her life’s commitment to education and in particular, math, began to crumble during a private tutoring session when a column of numbers on a page suddenly moved and slid off the edge.
-At that time, she had no underlying medical issues; this was the first of many hallucinations.
-She soon had difficulty balancing a checkbook, then experienced increasing irritation with others, which was entirely out of character for such a sociable person.
-The symptoms increased for three years before she was hospitalized for a sudden minor illness which then led to the diagnosis of Lewy Body Disease.
+Her life’s commitment to education and in particular, math, began to crumble during a private tutoring session when a column of numbers on a page suddenly slid off the edge.
+This was the first of many hallucinations.
+She had difficulty balancing a checkbook and became irritated with others, which was entirely out of character.

-She was in hospice care when the covid-19 pandemic struck.
+Victoria was in hospice care when the covid-19 pandemic struck.
 Although she did not appear clinically ill from the virus, she stopped eating, and in just over two weeks from testing positive, she died.

 As a long-time supporter of organ donation, she had arranged to donate her brain to advance research on the illness that claimed her.
-Victoria’s intended donation program suddenly closed due to the pandemic, but thankfully, the Brain Support Network arranged an urgent donation on the day of her death, thus fulfilling her wish.
+Victoria’s intended donation program suddenly closed due to the pandemic, but thankfully, Brain Support Network arranged an urgent donation on the day of her death, thus fulfilling her wish.

 The Mayo Clinic neuropathology report confirmed her clinical diagnosis of Lewy Body Dementia with signs of early Alzheimer’s and Parkinsonism.
 The brain tissue also exhibited pathologic changes similar to what has been reported in a series of patients who had succumbed to SARS-CoV-2 infection.